fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 The application use [Tendermint](https://github.com/tendermint/tendermint) platform which provides:
 * Distributed transaction cache
 * Blockchain (to store transactions persistently)
-* Consensus logic (to reach agreement about order of transactions)
+* Consensus logic (to reach agreement about the order of transactions)
 * Peer-to-peer communication layer (between nodes)

 The application implements Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html) to follow Tendermint's architecture which decomposes the application logic into 2 main parts:
-* Distributed replicated tranasaction log (managed by Tendermint)
+* Distributed replicated transaction log (managed by Tendermint)
 * And state machine with business logic (manages by the application itself).

 The application is written in Scala 2.12.
 It is compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` for Java ABCI definitions.

 It models in-memory key-value string storage.
-Key here are hierarchical, `/`-separated.
+Keys here are hierarchical, `/`-separated.
 This key hierarchy is *merkelized*, so every node stores Merkle hash of its associated value (if present) and its children.

 ![Architecture](architecture.png)